Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning: Experimental Setting Details

 \subsection{Training Implementation}

-We train Llama2-7B \citep{touvron2023llama} and GPT2-XL \citep{brown2020language} models on the training split of MultiArith.
-Llama2-7B is trained with AdamW optimizer \citep{loshchilov2018decoupled} for 10K steps and 8 batch sizes in 4-card RTX 3090 (2 per card).
+We train Llama2-7B \colorcitep{touvron2023llama} and GPT2-XL \colorcitep{brown2020language} models on the training split of MultiArith.
+Llama2-7B is trained with AdamW optimizer \colorcitep{loshchilov2018decoupled} for 10K steps and 8 batch sizes in 4-card RTX 3090 (2 per card).
 The learning rate is set to 1e-5, the warmup step to 10, and the maximum gradient normalization to 0.3.
 GPT2-XL is trained for 3K steps and 128 batch sizes in a single RTX 3090, and other configurations are the same as Llama2-7B.